St Emeric of Hungary Church, Čimhová: Current Church

 The state of the church, mockingly described as a stable, sparked controversies among the inhabitants of Liesek, which longed to build a church of their own.
 The conflict was resolved after a deputation from the county interfered.
 Resolution bound the parishioners to restore the vault, which was finished in 1790.
 The conflict remained present in the church, e.g. the pews were divided into sides meant for people of the two respective villages.
 Tensions between parishioners occupying other than designated pews often escalated into open arguments inside the church.

 In 1925, church underwent reconstruction, with new pews and flooring installed.

-The church has sustained damage during the WWII, when the front arrived at a standstill between Čimhová and eastwards neighbouring Vitanová.
+The church sustained damage during the WWII, when the frontline arrived at a standstill between Čimhová and eastwards neighbouring Vitanová.
 Retreating Axis forces took over the parsonage and the priest fled westbound to Liesek.
 Bombardment has damaged the roof, which collapsed, together with a part of the vault, above the organ.
 Sources are unclear in describing the exact damages the church has suffered.

 After the Second Vatican Council, sanctuary was adjusted to fit the reformed mass, with new altar and lectern made of marble and graphite.

 Most recent comprehensive reconstruction work was undertaken from 2010 to 2012.
 First, work on the exterior was carried out- the foundation was dried, new external plastering applied, then, the roof was completely modernised, with new beams for the truss and copper roofing.
-Works then moved inside, conducted in line with the Monuments Board of the Slovak Republic.
-Works oversaw the worn flooring replaced, walls redecorated and most notably, apse has been restored, where a rare fresco, a painted altarpiece, was discovered in 2008 by the preservation inquiry.
-The wooden altarpiece has been conserved and restored in accordance with a historical research.
+Restoration then moved inside, conducted in line with the Monuments Board of the Slovak Republic.
+Works oversaw the worn flooring replaced, walls redecorated and most notably, apse was restored, where a rare fresco, a painted altarpiece, was discovered in 2008 by the preservation inquiry.
+The wooden altarpiece was conserved and restored in accordance with historical research.

-After this restoration, the church has been consecrated in 2012 by the bishop of Spiš Štefan Sečka, for the first time since 1775.
+After this restoration, the church was consecrated in 2012 by the diocesan bishop of Spiš Štefan Sečka, for the first time since 1775.